-Very common side effects (side effects which may occur in more than one per 10 doses of vaccine) reported by girls who have received the vaccine are:
+- Very common side effects (side effects that may occur in more than one per ten doses of vaccine) reported by girls who have received the vaccine are:

-Common (side effects which may occur in less than one per 10 but more than one per 100 doses of vaccine):
+- Common side effects (side effects that may occur in less than one per ten doses of the vaccine, but in more than one per 100):

-Rare (side effects which may occur in less than one per 100 but more than one per 1,000 doses of vaccine):
+- Rare side effects (side effects that may occur in less than one per 100 does of the vaccine):

-- Fewer than 1 in 10,000 people who have the Gardasil HPV vaccine experience: Restriction of the airways and difficult breathing (brochospasm)
+- Fewer than one in 10,000 people who have the Gardasil HPV vaccine experience restriction of the airways and difficult breathing (brochospasm)

-For information on side effects for the Cervarix HPV Vaccine, please see the NHS choices website.
+For information on side effects for the Gardasil HPV vaccine, please see the NHS choices website.